Abatement

 A double taxation treaty is an agreement between the UK and another country that prevents you from paying inheritance tax twice on the same assets when you die.

-Drag-along rights are contractual provisions in a shareholders' agreement that allow majority shareholders to force minority shareholders to sell their [shares](/glossary/company-shares) when the majority accepts a sale offer, ensuring everyone receives the same price and terms.
+Drag-along rights are contractual provisions allowing majority shareholders to force minority shareholders to sell their shares when the majority accepts a sale offer.

-A dual will strategy is an [estate planning](/glossary/estate-planning) approach where you create separate wills in different countries to govern assets located in each jurisdiction, allowing faster probate and compliance with local laws.
+A dual will strategy is an estate planning approach where you create separate wills in different countries to govern assets in each jurisdiction.

 An earn-out agreement is a business sale payment structure where the buyer pays part of the purchase price later, contingent on the business achieving agreed performance targets after completion.